Your Library Card

 A parent/legal guardian must show identification and sign the library card application for anyone under 18 years of age.
 Parents are legally responsible for all fines and fees associated with the use of their children's cards.
 Parents are also responsible for monitoring their children's choice of materials.

-No one under 18 years of age may check out videos/DVDs unless he/she has a video agreement signed by a parent/guardian on file at the Library.
+No one under 18 years of age may check out DVDs unless he/she has a video agreement signed by a parent/guardian on file at the Library.

-Anyone keeping library materials overdue is subject to fines on a per item basis.
+Anyone who does keep library materials overdue is subject to fines on a per item basis (see below).
 Please remember that fines keep accruing until the item is returned.
 If you cannot pay the fine that you have accumulated, please don't let that stop you from returning the overdue item.
 Some people think that they must pay the fine when they return the item.
-That is not the case.
-If you return the item, the fine stops accumulating and you can pay the fine at a later date.
+That's not the case; you can pay your fine at a later date.
 Our interest is in getting the item back so it is available for other patrons.

-All items returned in the outside drop before 8 a.m. (when the library opens) will be checked in as if returned the previous open day.
+All items returned in the outside drop before the library opens will be checked in as if returned the previous open day.

-If you have a fine of more than $10.00 or an item that is overdue that has had 2 or more notices, you will not be allowed to check out or renew until the fine is paid and/or the item is returned.
-In addition, any adult patron who has fines or overdues on his or her card, will not be allowed to check out on his/her children's card(s).
+If you have a fine of $10.00 or more, you will not be allowed to check out or renew until the fine is paid and/or the item is returned.

 Fees for damages to library materials are on a case-by-case basis.